cloudinary/cloudinary_angular/samples/photo_album/README.md

 1. **cloud_name** - Should be change to the cloud name you received when you registered for a Cloudinary account.
 2. **upload_preset** - You should first "Enable unsigned uploads" in the ["Upload Settings"](https://cloudinary.com/console/settings/upload) of your Cloudinary console and assign the resulting preset name to that field.
 Note, you may want to tweak and modify the upload preset's parameters.
+3. Additionally, in your Cloudinary console in the ["Security Settings"](https://cloudinary.com/console/settings/security) section you should uncheck the "list" item.

 ## Setup ##